 The school shares a purpose with parents to educate and keep children safe from harm.
-Information on Safeguarding is presented in the newsletter and at Open Evenings.
-Our Pastoral Manager is a senior member of staff and carries a high profile in our school.
-Parents are informed that this person is a point of contact.
-Information is given to parents about what to do if they are worried about a child.
+Information on Safeguarding is presented regularly in the school newsletter and is presented at Open Evenings.
+Our Pastoral Manager a senior member of staff, is high profile and parents are informed that this person is a point of contact.